elastic/rally-tracks/elastic/security/README.md

 * `wait_for_status` (default: `green`) - The track creates Data Streams prior to indexing.
 All created Data Streams must at least reach this status before indexing commences.
 Reduce to `yellow` for clusters where green isn't possible e.g. single node.
 * `corpora_uri_base` (default: `https://rally-tracks.elastic.co`) - Specify the base location of the datasets used by this track.

-### Data Generation Parameters

-* `data_generation_clients` (default: `2`) - The number of concurrent clients used for data generation.
-Increase to speed up data generation assuming sufficient IO.
-* `max_generated_corpus_size` (default: `2GB`) - Sets an upper limit for the size of the generated corpus, allowing the user to limit disk space usage.
-Accepts units `M`, `MB`, `G`, `GB`, `T`, `TB`, `P`, `PB`.
-* `force_data_generation` (default: `false`) - If set to `true`, file generation always takes place.
-If `false` and generated files exist in `{file_cache_dir}/{unique_id}` they are re-used and generation is skipped.
-The `unique_id` here will be a hash of the parameters which effect data generation - see [Data Generation](#2-data-generation).
-* `random_seed` (default: 13) - Files are generated through random sampling of the source corpora.
-This pseudo random selection process is seeded to ensure multiple runs of the track generate the same data - thus ensuring tests are repeatable.
-Changing this value or `data_generation_clients` will cause the generation of a different dataset.
-Must be an integer.
-* `integration_ratios` - A dictionary containing a key per integration.
-Each integration in turn has a configuration object.
-This object includes a `corpora` dictionary, containing the ratios of the source corpora to use for this integration in the generated corpus.
-The keys represent the corpus names and the values the ratios - ratios across all integrations must add up to 1.
-See [Ratios](#ratios) for further details.

 ### Indexing Parameters